 Instructions

-There's four 15 minute resting periods, one 1 hour resting period, and one 45 minute resting period, so the amount of active work time is minimal.
+Once you mix the breadstick dough together, there's four 15-minute resting periods and one 45-minute resting period, so the amount of active work time is minimal.

 I like to use a square Cambro container for mixing and folding this ciabatta dough — it helps train the dough to hold a square shape which makes it easier to cut later on.
 You can absolutely use a large mixing bowl instead.

-Scrape any excess flour or dough off the sides of the bowl, and use lightly damp hands to gather the sticky dough at the bottom of the bowl.
+Scrape any excess flour or dough off the sides of the bowl, and gather the sticky dough together at the bottom of the bowl.

 Resting and Coil Folding (Bulk Fermentation)

-After the dough has been mixed, it's time to let it rest for 1 hour and 45 minutes.
+After the dough has been mixed, it's time to let it rest for a total of 1 hour and 45 minutes.
 During the first hour, you're going to periodically build strength and structure into the dough using a technique called folding.

-You can do coil folds (like in my soft ciabatta recipe), or stretch-and-folds (like in my mini ciabatta and mini focaccia recipes), whichever is easier for you.
+You can do coil folds (like in my soft ciabatta recipe), or stretch-and-folds (like in my overnight focaccia recipe), whichever is easier for you.

 Don't feel overwhelmed by this — it's basically a 1 hour and 45 minute resting period period, with folds every 15 minutes just for the first hour.
 That's four sets of folds total.
 Then 45 minutes where you don't have to do anything but remember to preheat the oven.
 Lucky you!